ghgemmer/Halloween/README.md

 Elastic cables and air speed mufflers are used to slow the pneumatic cylinder as it nears its end points, either upright or leaning over.
 The pneumatic cylinder is covered around with vent dryer exhaust tubing to keep the cylinder from pinching or pulling the outer costume when the prop is bent over.
 The pneumatics have not been used since 2016  as I have been concentrating on the servo operation.
+The pneumatics also tends to be very finicky.
+Getting the right amount of tension for the elastic cables and the right settings of the speed mufflers so the prop upper body doesn't slam into the upgright position or into the leaned over position is laborious.
+As indicated in the lessons learned, using a voltage position controlled pneumatic cylinder would be much better and eliminate all the elastic cables and speed mufflers as well as still being powerfull enough (cost not to bad for just needing one of these).

 ![Pneumatic Air Cylinder and attachment](PropPics/20211109_194944.jpg)
 Figure: Pneumatic Air Cylinder and attachment